BACK TO HOME

 The trail ultimately led to rumors of a disagreement between Blaik and the Superintendent over certain academy policies.
 And although Blaik himself did not go public on the subject at the time, "There was, in fact," he later admitted in his autobiography, "one major area of disagreement between the views of the Superintendent and myself."

 To ensure football's health, Blaik had requested more appointments for football players.
 It was becoming difficult enough under peacetime conditions to recruit "blue-chip" high school football players to the highly-structured West Point life - Blaik noted that neither Dawkins nor Novogratz had been highly recruited by other schools - but it was harder still to keep them in the program for four years.
 Some recruits chose not to play once on board (their appointments, unlike athletic scholarships, did not require them to play football); as always happens, some were injured along the way; some failed to make the grade academically; and some just couldn't handle the demands of military life.
-For whatever reason, Blaik's experience had shown a 70 per cent attrition rate among cadets originally recruited for football.
+But for whatever reason, Blaik's experience had shown a 70 per cent attrition rate among cadets originally recruited for football.

 Blaik insisted that this was essential to address a recruiting advantage enjoyed not only by civilian opponents, but also by Army's chief rival, the Naval Academy, whose student body had 1200 more men than West Point's (and, by extension, more slots available to football players).
 Besides that, a brand-new contender for the sort of student-athlete coveted by the service academies was on the horizon: the Air Force Academy was gearing up to play varsity football.